 - Use a large rolling pin to roll the dough out to ¼ inch thick, use cookie cutters to cut out shapes, and transfer them to the prepared cookie sheet.

-- Chill the cut-out cookies for 30 minutes.
-This is to help them keep their shape in the oven, if you aren't worried about a little spreading then you can skip this step and put them straight in the oven.
+- Chill the cut-out cookies for 1 hour.
+This is to help them keep their shape in the oven.
+If you aren't worried about a little spreading, then you can skip this step and put them straight in the oven.

 - When the chill time is almost up, preheat the oven to 325°F / 160°C.